Funding Comic Western Gothic

-Your donation will help me cover the massive costs of renting studio time, hiring musicians, paying mixing and mastering engineers (a combined $6,000+ lump sum), pressing a vinyl double record, and managing a professional print, radio, and online release campaign.
+Your donation will help me cover the massive costs of renting studio time, hiring musicians, paying mixing and mastering engineers (the most expensive stage at $500 per song), pressing vinyl, and managing a professional print, radio, and web release campaign.
 Thank you!

 When I was younger, I felt I could do everything myself.
-I would write the songs, track all the instruments, engineer the whole thing myself, and release it how I felt a project should be released.
+I would write the songs, track all the instruments, engineer the whole thing on my own, and release it as best I could.
 And it never went anywhere.
 That simply doesn't work; I need help, and honestly, I’m proud to finally ask for it.
-With this fundraising campaign, my aim is to do it right—to do right by my music, to do right by the people who believe in me enough to play with me, and especially do right by those who have helped me on this path so far.
+With this crowdfunding campaign, my aim is to do it right—to do right by my music, to do right by the people who believe in me enough to play by my side, and especially do right by those who have helped me on this path so far.
 If you’re reading this, you’re probably one of those people.

-Here is the dream: a sprawling country & folk double album comprising 21 tracks which explore—through unspeakable tragedy, dark humor, utter absurdity, and inane playfulness—the American West.
+Here is the dream: a sprawling country & folk album comprising which explores—through unspeakable tragedy, dark humor, utter absurdity, and inane playfulness—the American West.
 It’s already written, it’s already in progress, but it’s unfortunately stalling.
 The insurmountable costs ahead of me near $30,000.
 That’s a lot for a working musician.
 So I’m asking for a partner in you.
-Between the money I’ve already invested and the money I will continue to earn and invest out of my own pocket, I believe I can wrangle up half of the money I need.
 I hope you saddle up and ride with me.
 Thank you so much for considering spending your hard earned money on me.
 It means the world to me and I can’t possibly express my gratitude.
+Thank you!

 This album is sprawling—both artistically and logistically.
 It features massive maximalist country rock tunes, vulnerable folk songs, delicate bluegrass ballads, skits, interludes, and rambling honky-tonk waltzes, and plain old two-steppers.